Governor Cooper Establishes Task Force to Address Racial Inequity in the State Criminal Justice System

 - Black men are 2.5 times more likely to be killed by law enforcement than are white men, and Black women are 1.4 times more likely to be killed by law enforcement than are white women.

-This task force follows Governor Cooper’s Executive Order 143 [click.icptrack.com], which will address longstanding social, environmental, economic, and health disparities in communities of color that have been exacerbated by the COVID-19 pandemic.
+This task force follows Governor Cooper’s Executive Order 143, which will address longstanding social, environmental, economic, and health disparities in communities of color that have been exacerbated by the COVID-19 pandemic.

-People interested in being on the task force can visit the Governor's website [click.icptrack.com] to apply.
+People interested in being on the task force can visit the Governor's website to apply